 The winter and summer reading programs are held each year and provide incentives for children and teens to practice and develop their reading skills and win prizes while they do it.
 A spring program is also sometimes held including during spring break week.
 Print books, eBooks and audiobooks (disc or digital) all count toward the reading goals.
 No titles are assigned, so participants are free to pick the reading level-appropriate items of their choice.
 Participants can ether register and record their titles in paper format or online.
 Click here to learn more about the current reading program.

 These year-round preschool classes develop and promote social skills, listening comprehension, and foundations of early literacy through letters, vocabulary, numbers, and sequencing.
 Classes are designed to encourage children’s love of reading via stories, songs, crafts, games and sensory experiences.
 A participant form must be filled out for each child.
-Sessions are open to children ages 10 months through six years old.
-Caregiver attendance is required for children 2 years old and younger and optional for children 3 to 6 years old.
+Sessions are open to children ages 10 months through eight years old Caregiver attendance is required for children 2 years old and younger and optional for children 3 to 6 years old.

 Friday Night Live (Grades 6-12)